ethanabrooks/dissertation/adpp.typ

     Impact of model error on performance, measured by introducing noise into each component of the model's predictions.
   ],
-)
+) <fig:model-noise>

-While figure indicates that our model generally achieves high accuracy in these simple domains, we nevertheless wish to understand the impact of a suboptimal model on RL performance.
+While @fig:model-noise indicates that our model generally achieves high accuracy in these simple domains, we nevertheless wish to understand the impact of a suboptimal model on RL performance.
 To test this, we introduced noise into different component of the model's predictions.
 In figure , we note that performance is fairly robust to noise in the termination predictions, but very sensitive to noise in the reward predictions.
-Encouragingly, the model is demonstrates reasonable performance with as much as 20% noise in the observation predictions.
-Also, as indicates, the method is quite robust to noise in the action model.
+Encouragingly, the model demonstrates reasonable performance with as much as 20% noise in the observation predictions.
+Also, as indicated, the method is quite robust to noise in the action model.
 We also note that AD's sensitivity to noise in the policy explains its lower performance in many of the settings previously discussed.

 #figure(
   [#box(image("figures/adpp/policy-noise-timestep.png"))],